 What I do with my yogurt:

 With one of the large containers, I make drinkable yogurt for my son.
 I blend a few bananas with a cup or two of milk then add the entire large container of yogurt.
 I then pour the mixture into those little screw top containers that chugs come in.
 (I bought some once just for this purpose and reuse the little containers.)
 My son loves it and will drink as much as I let him everyday.
-To be really sneaky, I've actually added spinach to the mix sometimes and he loves it just as much!!
+To be really sneaky, I've actually added spinach or kale to the mix sometimes and he loves it just as much!!

 Now that I'm talked out of yogurt.....go try it and be amazed!!